kfnawaz/ArcemUsaConstruction/replit.md

 - Icons should use current Lucide React naming (e.g., FacebookIcon, not Facebook)
 - Social media settings managed through site_settings table
 - All file uploads should use UploadThing infrastructure
-- System metrics provide real database counts and simulated performance data
+- System metrics provide real database counts and actual system data only (no simulated values)